bhernley/Final_Project/README.md

 - Google Slides

 ## Challenges:
-- Identifying proper MachineLearning techniques to coding.
-Trouble rectifying the data set question to the MachineLearning.
+- Identifying proper MachineLearning language in presentation.
-- Need to communicate Segment needs earlier.
-Make sure we're all still in the same boat.
+- Need to set bring our different pieces together for the charts and slides
 ## Moving Forward:
 **Segment 1 Requirements:**
 - [X] Need to fix table issues recorded in grade review - README.md has been updated as mentioned in review